eslang50/chart-app/README.md

 First clone the repo and navigate to root directory (/chart-app)

-Make sure to run both the front end and back end at the same time
+Make sure to have at least Node 18 and Python 3.10

 To run the front end (root directory)